-Fig. 4 shows that when there was no node failure, HLDA gave the lowest probability of congestion.
+Compared to other algorithms, HLDA gave the lowest probability of congestion.
 As HLDA has the traffic matrix information and it designs a specific VNT for each traffic matrix, this is an expected result.
 However, our aim is to design VNT candidates without traffic matrix information.
-In Fig. 4, MFLDA gave lower congestion probability than MFLDA-FO.
+In Figure 4, MFLDA gave lower congestion probability than MFLDA-FO.
 The reason is that the failure optimization causes the VNT to include backup paths against possible failure scenarios.
 These lightpaths may not be so useful when there is no failure, so the congestion probability of MFLDA-FO was a bit higher than MFLDA.
-In all simulations RLDA gave the highest congestion probability.
+RLDA gave the highest congestion probability.

-Fig. 5 and 6 show that when 5 and 10 nodes failed, MFLDA-FO gave lower congestion probability than the others unless the traffic was too high.
+Figure 5 and Figure 6 show that when 5 and 10 nodes failed, MFLDA-FO gave lower congestion probability than the other algorithms unless the traffic was too high in both ER and Waxman topologies.
+When 5 nodes failed and the traffic intensity k was 0.005 in ER topology, the congestion probability of MFLDA-FO was more than three times lower than HLDA.
+When 5 nodes failed and k was 0.0077 in the Waxman topology, the blocking probability of MFLDA-FO was half of HLDA.
 While HLDA had both the traffic matrix and failed node list information, it could not create direct lightpaths among some of the s-d pairs with high traffic, whose lightpath route pass through failed nodes.
 As HLDA does not provide any optimization for these s-d pairs, they may end up using multiple lightpaths and concentrate on some lightpaths and cause congestion.
 On the other hand, MFLDA-FO optimizes the VNT by taking failures into account to prevent hot-spots, so it gave lower congestion probability unless the traffic was too high.
-As many lightpaths become unavailable and the characteristics of the topology greatly changes after multiple node failures, the optimizations by MFLDA no longer work, so the VNTs designed MFLDA gave similar congestion probability to RLDA.
+As many lightpaths become unavailable and the characteristics of the topology greatly changes after multiple node failures, the optimizations by MFLDA no longer work. so the VNTs designed MFLDA gave similar congestion probability to RLDA.